Enhancing the De-identification of Personally Identifiable Information in Educational Data: Related Work

 A final advantage of fine-tuning an LLM for PII de-identification lies in its lower financial and computational cost compared to prompt-engineering an LLM for PII de-identification, which often requires multiple demonstrations in the input prompts \cite{wang2023gptnernamedentityrecognition}.
 The above observation highlights the potential for fine-tuning large models, with GPT emerging as a promising candidate.
-Several studies have utilized prompted GPT approaches to de-identify PII entities, demonstrating encouraging results \cite{shreya_singhal_2024_12729884, wang2023gptnernamedentityrecognition}.
-With the growing availability of cost-effective fine-tuning APIs \footnote{https://openai.com/api/pricing/} and the lack of prior work using fine-tuned GPT for PII identification, we aim to explore this approach further.
+Several studies have utilized prompted GPT approaches to de-identify PII entities, demonstrating encouraging results \cite{shreya_singhal_2024_12729884,wang2023gptnernamedentityrecognition}.
+The most recent work by \citeN{ctx11692351300004436} provides a key benchmark, confirming high recall (over 0.9) for prompted models but also underscoring the limitations of low precision (0.579 for GPT-4o, 0.506 for LLaMA 3.3, and 0.262 for LLaMA 3.1) and calling for future research into fine-tuning and algorithmic bias analysis.
+However, the analysis of algorithmic bias has not been a primary focus in most prior PII de-identification studies, a gap our research aims to address.
+With the growing availability of cost-effective fine-tuning APIs and the lack of prior work using fine-tuned GPT for PII identification, we aim to explore this approach further.